Home row keys

 What are the home row keys of the numeric keypad?

 The home row keys of the numeric keypad are 4, 5, and 6.
-To position your hand on the home row keys of the numeric keypad, place your right hand index finger on the number four.
-Your right hand middle finger should then naturally lay on the number five, the ring finger should be on the number four, and your pinky should be on the plus symbol.
+To position your hand on the home row keys of the numeric keypad, place your right index finger on the number four.
+Your right middle finger should lay naturally on the number five, the ring finger on the number six, and your pinky on the plus symbol.

 Tip